 Some states extended their franchise renewal filing deadlines.
 As a result, franchisors that missed their renewal deadlines were not required to submit new initial applications for franchise registration.
 This would have increased their filing fees.
-The fee for an initial registration in New York, for example, is $750, while the renewal fee is $150.
-In the State of Washington, the initial fee is $600, while the renewal fee is $100.
+At the time, the fee for an initial registration in New York, for example, was $750, while the renewal fee was $150.
+In the State of Washington, the initial fee was $600, while the renewal fee was $100.
 Of course, these extensions did not allow franchisors to sell franchises during the period in which the franchise registration had lapsed.

-On March 22, 2020, the California Commissioner of Business Oversight issued a notice stating that, through June 30, 2020, the Department of Business Oversight will waive the additional $225 filing fee for franchise renewals that are filed after the registration has lapsed.
-The initial registration fee in California is $675, and the renewal fee is $450.
+On March 22, 2020, the California Commissioner of Business Oversight issued a notice stating that, through June 30, 2020, the Department of Business Oversight would waive the additional $225 filing fee for franchise renewals that are filed after the registration has lapsed.
+At the time, the initial registration fee in California was $675, and the renewal fee was $450.

-The Hawaii Department of Commerce and Consumer Affairs, which normally requires renewal filings within three months after the end of each year, extended the deadline this year from March 31, 2020, to April 30, 2020.
+The Hawaii Department of Commerce and Consumer Affairs, which normally requires renewal filings within three months after the end of each year, at that time extended the deadline from March 31, 2020, to April 30, 2020.

-The Illinois Attorney General’s Office issued a notice stating that a franchisor whose registration was due to expire between April 1, 2020, and June 1, 2020, is automatically granted an extension of 60 days from its anniversary date to file a franchise renewal application without penalty.
+At that time, the Illinois Attorney General’s Office issued a notice stating that a franchisor whose registration was due to expire between April 1, 2020, and June 1, 2020, was automatically granted an extension of 60 days from its anniversary date to file a franchise renewal application without penalty.

-The Securities Commissioner of Maryland issued an order on March 17, 2020, stating that a franchisor whose registration is due to expire during the Coronavirus State of Emergency is granted an extension of that registration “for a period of time equal to 30 days after the date the Governor of Maryland declares the end of the Coronavirus State of Emergency.”
+The Securities Commissioner of Maryland issued an order on March 17, 2020, stating that a franchisor whose registration was due to expire during the Coronavirus State of Emergency was granted an extension of that registration “for a period of time equal to 30 days after the date the Governor of Maryland declared the end of the Coronavirus State of Emergency.”

-The Minnesota Commerce Department issued a Guidance notice on March 30, 2020, stating that the deadline for franchisors whose annual reports were due by April 30, 2020, were extended to June 30, 2020.
+The Minnesota Commerce Department issued a Guidance notice on March 30, 2020, stating that the deadline for franchisors whose annual reports were due by April 30, 2020, was extended to June 30, 2020.

 On March 17, 2020, the Virginia State Corporation Commission extended the renewal deadline for franchises whose registration was due to expire while the Judicial Emergency Declaration by the Supreme Court of Virginia remained in effect.
 The initial 21-day extension was extended on April 2, 2020, “to remain in effect during the pendency of the Judicial Emergency Declaration or any similar subsequent declaration, declaration extension or order of the Supreme Court of Virginia or such other time period as may be subsequently ordered by the Commission.”

 Paper and CD ROM filings can be a challenge when filers work from their homes.
 Online filings are usually the easiest and always the fastest way to file.
 For some states, franchise filings continue to be accepted electronically.
 Minnesota, Rhode Island and Wisconsin, for example, offer electronic filing.
-Indiana has required franchise applications to be made electronically since January 1, 2020, just in time for the COVID-19 pandemic.
+Indiana required franchise applications to be made electronically since January 1, 2020.
 California’s DocQNet self-service portal existed long before the pandemic, but in its notice of March 22, 2020, the California Commissioner of Business Oversight stated that “the Department is strongly urging” that all franchise filings be submitted electronically during the COVID-19 pandemic.
 In its notice of April 8, 2020, the Washington Department of Financial Institutions reminded filers that all franchise filings are now required to be submitted online through the Department’s electronic filing system.
-Hawaii is now encouraging franchisors to file online using the state’s securities portal.
+Hawaii also encouraged franchisors to file online using the state’s securities portal.